Annual Events in NYC

 There’s fun for the whole family at the Richmond County Fair, a Staten Island tradition since 1979.
 Kids can enjoy circus performers, a petting zoo and even a visit from cartoon characters, while their parents groove to live music and other performances on two stages.
 Rides, food and reliable county fair standbys like a pie-eating contest round out the weekend.
 Plus, proceeds benefit Historic Richmond Town, itself a year-round attraction and one of the City’s unsung educational resources.

 This festival has been bringing some of the world’s most inventive cinema to New York City, an international movie capital, since 1963.
 This is the place to see cutting-edge films before they hit it big—in the past, the festival has showcased the likes of Jean-Luc Godard, Pedro Almodóvar and Martin Scorsese.
-Adventurous cineastes will especially want to check out Views from the Avant-Garde series.
+Adventurous cineastes will especially want to check out the Projections sidebar, a selection of innovative avant-garde films.

 Feast of San Gennaro